Bleschke/Huzzah-ESP8266-Neopixel-Light/README.md

 ### **Recognition and Credit**
-I would like to recognize and give credit to [cjntaylor](https://github.com/cjntaylor/) for some of the code, ideas, and concepts that were used in the maccdc2016 repository.
+I would like to recognize [cjntaylor](https://github.com/cjntaylor/) for some inspiration and ideas.